SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/4-1-project-setup.md

-# Project Setup using SAP Business Application Studio
+# Project Setup Using SAP Business Application Studio

 Create a new SAPUI5 application based on a template provided by SAP Business Application Studio.